Best & Worst Chevrolet Trax Years

 The 2015 Chevy Trax

 The first-gen Trax hit the streets aiming to be the Swiss Army knife of cars – compact enough for city life but with the muscle of an SUV.
-But did it hit the mark every year?
+But did it hit the target every year?
 Let’s find out.

 The Best Years: 2018, 2020, 2021, 2022

-Want a Trax that’s more likely to turn heads than end up in the shop?
-The 2018, 2020, 2021, and 2022 models are your best bets.
+Want a Trax that’s more prone to turn heads than wind up in the garage?
+The 2018, 2020, 2021, and 2022 models are your main options.

 These models pack a 1.4L turbocharged I4 engine under the hood, pumping out 138 horses and 148 lb-ft of torque.
 Not too shabby for a small, right?
-Plus, with 26 mpg in the city and 31 on the highway, your wallet won’t despise you at the pump.
+Plus, with 26 mpg in the city and 31 on the highway, your wallet won’t hate you at the pump.

 The Neutral Years: 2017, 2019